 - Improve customer loyalty

 Email Marketing is a useful tool for re-targeting customers.
-When someone engages with your website and leaves without buying anything, you can send them an email to persuade them to come back.
+When someone engages with your website and leaves without buying anything, you can email them to persuade them to come back.

 So, when do you mail your website visitors?
 Here are some examples below: